 Sharpening is probably what a knife needs when cutting becomes more difficult, but honing may do the trick.
 How will you know?
 You guessed it…we’ll show readers how to tell in the FirstUse article 🙂

 Honing an edge is different than sharpening in that honing is more like a realignment.
-The visualization we like like is preventing the edge of a piece of paper from curling.
+The visualization we like is honing is like preventing the edge of a piece of paper from curling.
 The goal is to “push” the very outermost…edge…of the edge of the blade back to center so that the geometry is symmetrical.
 Very little to no material is removed in this step.

 Ideally, one should hone a blade before every use.
 Failure to hone will eventually cause the edge to soften, fold, or burr in a way that a hone cannot restore, which is when the blade will need to be resharpened.
 The Angle Pro has made the honing step practically fool-proof, so there is no excuse not to do it.

-When we were first asked about the Angle Pro Sharpener we didn’t see why we would need one.
+When readers first asked about the Angle Pro Sharpener, we didn’t see why we would need one.
 After looking at it in detail, we don’t see why we would use anything else.